claramoreira/claramoreira/README.md

 My name is Clara and I'm from Brazil.
 I'm currently working with ETL.
-Right now, I'm studying Golang and Next.js/React.js.
+Right now, I'm studying Machine Learning techniches and trying my best to master SQL.

 Here's where you can find me: